BruceEckel/ThinkingInPython/Markdown/11_Metaprogramming.md

 Metaprogramming
 ===============

-> Note:: This chapter is written using Python 2.6 syntax; it will be
+> Note:This chapter is written using Python 2.6 syntax; it will be
->
-> :   converted to Python 3 at a later date.
+> converted to Python 3 at a later date.
->

 Objects are created by other objects: special objects called "classes" that we can set up to spit out objects that are configured to our liking.